Army of One (The Sopranos): Synopsis

-A.J. is expelled from high school for stealing answers to a test.
+A.J. is expelled from high school and arrested for stealing answers to a geometry test.
 Tony, enraged, decides to send him to military school.
-A.J. is interviewed by the administrator of the Hudson Military Institute, who lays out the rigorous schedule for students.
+A.J. is interviewed by the administrator of the school, who explains the rigorous schedule for students.
 Carmela believes they will train him to be a "professional killer"; Tony counters that he will be learning discipline and respect.
 As A.J. prepares to leave home, he puts on his dress uniform; both parents sincerely admire his appearance, but he looks at himself in the mirror and, in tears, asks not to be sent away.
 As his mother is adjusting his uniform, he suffers a panic attack and collapses.
-Tony tells Dr. Melfi that his son has inherited his "putrid gene", and he cannot send him to military school.
+Tony tells Dr. Melfi that his son has inherited his "putrid genes", and he cannot be sent to military school.

 Seeking intelligence about the DiMeo crime family, the FBI decide to go through a woman and send Agent Deborah Ciccerone on an undercover mission to befriend Adriana.
 Danielle, as she calls herself, easily gets talking to Adriana in a dress shop.

 Paulie is in dispute with Ralphie about the division of proceeds from a robbery and insists on a sit-down.
 He claims $50,000; to his shock and dismay, Tony awards him only $12,000.
-Paulie later speaks quietly to Johnny about his dissatisfaction with Tony, and offers his services to Johnny's boss, Carmine Lupertazzi.
+Paulie later speaks quietly to Johnny about his dissatisfaction with Tony, and offers his services to Johnny's boss, Carmine Lupertazzi Sr.

 Jackie Jr. is forced into hiding at a Boonton housing project after his failed robbery at Eugene's poker game.
 He calls Tony, pleading for help; Tony rebuffs him.
-Tony again expresses his confidence to Ralphie that, as captain, he knows what to do, but he must decide in a "timely fashion."
-Ralphie makes his decision: when Jackie leaves the apartment to get some air, he is shot in the back of the head by Vito.
-It is said that he was killed in a drug dealers' dispute.
+Tony again expresses his confidence to Ralphie that, as captain, he knows what to do, but he must decide in a "timely fashion".
+When Jackie leaves the apartment for a walk, he is shot in the back of the head by Vito.
+It is said that he was killed by drug dealers.